vqtran/controllers-js/README.md

 ## Documentation

 ####`app.controllers(option)`
 This method is patched onto Express' normal app object.
-By default this will look for controller files in the root level of /app/controllers/.
-If option['path'] is specified, it will look in this directory instead.
+By default this will look for controller files in the root level of `app/controllers`.
+If `option['path']` is specified, it will look in this directory instead.

 ### Controllers
 A controller exports `routes` and each route handler.
 #### `export.routes`
-The routes object is a map of handler names to routes, where each route contains an http action, corresponding to Express' app.VERB method, and a path to serve this handler by, also corresponding to Express' convention when used with app.VERB.
+The routes object is a map of handler names to routes, where each route contains an http action, corresponding to Express' `app.VERB` method, and a path to serve this handler by, also corresponding to Express' convention when used with `app.VERB`.
 ```
 export.routes = {
     handler_name1: { action: "get|post|other http verb", path: "/path/toRoute" },
     ...
 }
 ```
-#### 'export.<handler>`
+#### `export.<handler>`
 For each entry in the routes object, the controller _must_ also export a handler.
 This handler is the same as Express' usual convention:
 ```